5 Ways the Coronavirus Pandemic is Affecting the World of Ecommerce

 Online shopping is booming

 First and foremost, it’s important to note just how this pandemic has affected online sales on a global scale.
 According to reports, E-commerce sales have improved almost 50% in March and April of 2020 as opposed to the same timeframe in 2019, making this the best year for the E-commerce industry in terms of sheer sales and order volume.
-Of course, it’s not just the online stores that are profiting from this sales surge, as complementary service providers such as international shipping companies, transportation, and logistics businesses and curriers are also benefiting from increased shipment volumes and frequencies around the world.
+Of course, it’s not just the online stores that are profiting from this sales surge, as complementary service providers such as international shipping companies, transportation, and logistics businesses, and curriers are also benefiting from increased shipment volumes and frequencies around the world.

-This is partly because more and more companies are integrating E-commerce into their business models in order to capitalize on the rising trends, while some are doing it out of sheer necessity and in order to stay afloat until the lockdowns are lifted and people are once again permit to visit their physical stores.
+This is partly because more and more companies are integrating E-commerce into their business models in order to capitalize on the rising trends, while some are doing it out of sheer necessity and in order to stay afloat until the lockdowns are lifted and people are once again permitted to visit their physical stores.
 With people buying more online, companies have a higher incentive to grab their slice of the E-commerce market.

 Ecommerce sites are spreading COVID-19 information